 Licensing of Applied Behavior Analysts in Massachusetts is governed by the Board of Registration of Allied Mental Health and Human Services Professionals.
-In order to obtain a license, a student must demonstrate good moral character, have a master's degree that includes 30 graduate credit hours in applied behavior analysis in specific content areas, complete the required number of fieldwork hours in behavior analysis, and successfully complete a Board-approved exam.
+To obtain a license, a student must demonstrate good moral character, have a master's degree that includes 30 graduate credit hours in applied behavior analysis in specific content areas, complete the required number of fieldwork hours in behavior analysis, and successfully complete a Board-approved exam.
 The course content areas and fieldwork requirements mirror those of the BACB.
 Licensing standards continue to evolve, and licensing regulations are expected to periodically change.
 Although the ABA programs offer coursework and practicum experiences that allow students to meet these requirements, the program cannot guarantee licensure.
 Ultimately, the licensing board determines whether an individual satisfies the licensure requirements.
 Students should remain aware of state licensing requirements and any upcoming changes.
-Licensing requirements in Massachusetts can be found here: http://www.mass.gov/ocabr/licensee/dpl-boards/mh/regulations/rules-and-regs/262-cmr-1000.html
+Licensing requirements in Massachusetts can be found here: MA licensure requirements.